Oil falls as pipeline outage weighs on U.S. Gulf Coast refinery runs

 "That will weigh on crude oil prices pretty obviously, even though parts of the pipeline are restarting and Colonial is expecting the pipeline to be back to capacity by the weekend."

-Total SE also cut gasoline output on Monday at its 225,500 bpd Port Arthur refinery due to the pipeline outage.
+Total SE (TOTF.PA) also cut gasoline output on Monday at its 225,500 bpd Port Arthur refinery due to the pipeline outage. read more

 On the positive side for crude, analysts are expecting data to show U.S. crude inventories fell by about 2.3 million barrels in the week to May 7, following an 8 million-barrel drop the previous week, according to a Reuters poll.